-- Present a clear, convincing, and feasible plan for developing the necessary research, scientific, clinical, management, and leadership skills to establish and maintain an independent program of research excellence and productivity.
-The description should include items such as any classes, seminars, and opportunities for interaction with other groups and scientists such as presentations, journal clubs, seminars, lab meetings, mentor meetings, collaborative interactions, and attendance at scientific meetings.
-Training in career skills, e.g. grant-writing and presentation skills are strongly encouraged. - Explain how the Mentor Committee members will be utilized to guide the Applicant/PI toward research excellence and independence.
+- Present a clear, convincing, and feasible plan for developing the necessary research, scientific, clinical, management, and leadership skills to achieve career advancement during the grant term.
+The description should include items such as classes, seminars, and opportunities for interaction with other groups and scientists such as presentations, journal clubs, seminars, lab meetings, mentor meetings, collaborative interactions, and attendance at scientific meetings.
+Training in career skills, e.g. grant-writing and presentation skills are strongly encouraged - Describe the relationship of the project to the career goals of the Applicant/PI and how the Applicant/PI plans to capitalize on the training provided through the Komen PDF.